-The lack of availability of Jumbo (progressivo Italiano) albums forced me to buy a download of DNA, the first of their two classic albums.
-I’d seen vocalist-guitarist-songwriter Alvaro Fella performing with Consorzio Acqua Potabile at the Riviera Prog festival in Genova last year and despite my decision to miss the CAP set when I went off in search of food, the loose organisation meant that I actually caught a fair amount of their performance.
-Fella, now confined to a wheelchair, had been signing copies of Jumbo CDs all day and when I went to see if I could buy one, either DNA or Vietato al minora di 18 anni?
-(Prohibited to minors under 18?) from one of the many diverse CD and record stalls, there were none available.
-Recent trips to Tuscany and the Veneto also failed to turn up copies.
+Back in 2015, the lack of availability of albums by progressivo Italiano band Jumbo forced me to buy a download of DNA, the first of their two classic albums.
+I’d seen vocalist-guitarist-songwriter Alvaro Fella performing with Consorzio Acqua Potable at the Riviera Prog festival in Genova 2014 and despite my decision to miss the CAP set when I went off in search of food, the loose organisation meant that I actually caught a fair amount of their performance.
+Fella, at that time confined to a wheelchair, had been signing copies of Jumbo CDs all day but when I went to see if I could buy either DNA or Vietato ai Minori di 18 Anni?
+(Forbidden to Minors Under 18?) from one of the many diverse CD and record stalls, there were none available.
+Subsequent trips to Tuscany and the Veneto also failed to turn up copies.

 DNA represents fairly basic RPI but it’s still quite enjoyable.
-There’s not a great deal of variation in the keyboard with only organ and piano but, like quite a lot of progressivo Italiano, there’s a hefty dose of Ian Anderson inspired flute plus some melodic early-Crimson like flute.
-Fella’s vocals might be something of an acquired taste – he has a distinctive theatrical style that has hints of Alex Harvey or Roger Chapman from Family.
-DNA was Jumbo’s first foray into a progressive sound but there’s still a weighty reminder of their past influences, including far too much harmonica for my liking.
-However, Ed Ora Corri (And now you have to run) which is the second part of the 3-part composition that makes up side one of the original vinyl LP (Suite per il Sig K., a track that reflects a Kafka-like existence) is quite spacey and seems to have been at least partially inspired by Pink Floyd.
+Fella’s vocals might be something of an acquired taste – he has a distinctive theatrical style that has hints of Alex Harvey or Roger Chapman from Family and there’s not a great deal of variation in the keyboard with only organ and piano but like quite a lot of progressivo Italiano, there’s a hefty dose of flute in the styles of Ian Anderson and melodic early King Crimson.
+DNA was Jumbo’s first foray into a progressive sound but there’s still a weighty reminder of their past influences, including too much harmonica for my liking.
+However, Ed Ora Corri (And now you have to run) which is the second part of the three-part Suite per il Sig K., a composition that makes up side one of the original vinyl LP (a track that reflects a Kafka-like existence) is quite spacey and seems to have been at least partially inspired by Pink Floyd.

-Considering the widespread employment of the instrument in Italian prog, flute isn’t really very prevalent in classic UK prog.
-Tull, perhaps because of their longevity are one of the bands that immediately spring to mind when you think of prog and flute though Ian Anderson’s instrumental contributions are almost exclusively flute and acoustic guitar; his guitar parts not really providing much other than rhythm or chords for backing other instruments, including his flute.
-Most other prog flute is provided by band members who have a different, primary role: Thijs van Leer plays keyboards; Andy Latimer plays guitar; Peter Gabriel is a vocalist.
+Considering the widespread employment of the instrument in Italian progressive rock, flute isn’t over prevalent in classic UK prog.
+No doubt due to their longevity, Jethro Tull are one of the bands that immediately spring to mind when you think of prog and flute, where Ian Anderson’s instrumental contributions are almost exclusively flute and acoustic guitar.
+His guitar parts don’t really provide much other than rhythm or chords for backing other instruments, including his flute, but I’d describe his main roles as songwriter, vocalist and guitarist.
+Almost all other prog flute is provided by band members who have a different primary role: Thijs van Leer plays keyboards; Andy Latimer plays guitar; Ian McDonald played saxophone and keyboards for King Crimson; Peter Gabriel is a vocalist.

 I’ve seen Focus a few times in recent years and once in the 70s on the Mother Focus tour.
 Though van Leer is probably most easily recognised for his yodelling on Hocus Pocus, it’s his organ and flute work that helps to define the Focus sound (Jan Akkerman’s guitar is obviously key but that has been accurately replicated by Niels van der Steenhoven and, more recently, by Menno Gootjes.)
 Van Leer plays both instruments at the same time!
 The Camel track Supertwister from 1974’s Mirage is allegedly named after Dutch band Supersister.
 I can believe this tale because the two groups toured together and the Camel song does sound rather like a Supersister composition, where flute was provided by Sacha van Geest.
-Latimer plays a fair amount of flute on early Camel albums (from Mirage to Rain Dances) but the incorporation of ex-Crimson and current Crimson woodwind-player Mel Collins into the band, certainly for live performances, reduced Latimer’s flute playing role and when Collins ceased working with the band, which turned more commercial around the 80s, the flute all but disappeared.
+Latimer does play a fair amount of flute on early Camel albums (from Mirage to Rain Dances) but the incorporation of King Crimson woodwind-player Mel Collins into the band reduced Latimer’s flute playing role, especially for live performances, and when Collins ceased working with the band, which turned more commercial around the 80s, the flute all but disappeared.
 Peter Gabriel’s flute is predominantly used in pastoral-sounding passages; it’s delicate and sometimes seems to border on the faltering but comes to the fore in Firth of Fifth.
-It’s odd to think that the instrument works perfectly well on the grittier, urban-like Lamb Lies Down and solo album Peter Gabriel 1.
+It may seem contradictory but the instrument works perfectly well on the grittier, urban-like The Lamb Lies Down on Broadway and his first solo album Peter Gabriel (Car).

-Ray Thomas of the Moody Blues was one of the only examples of a dedicated flautist within a band (who also undertook some lead vocal duties) and there were groups, like King Crimson, where multi-instrumentalists played saxophone, flute and keyboards.
+Ray Thomas of the Moody Blues was one of the only examples of a dedicated flautist within a band, though he also undertook some lead vocal duties and there were groups, like King Crimson, where multi-instrumentalists played saxophone, flute and keyboards.
 Dick Heckstall-Smith of Colosseum was a sax player who dabbled in a bit of flute but the best example of a classic British prog band where sax and flute alternate as lead instruments is Van der Graaf Generator.
-David Jackson stands apart in this respect; he’s a soloist on both instruments, heavily informed by Roland Kirk.
-The Jackson sax is undeniably an integral part of the VdGG sound, partly through his innovative use of effects, but his flute is also sublime, floating in the calm before the inevitable full-on VdGG maelstrom.
+I think David Jackson stands apart in this respect; he’s a soloist on both instruments, heavily informed by Roland Kirk.
+The Jackson sax is undeniably an integral part of the VdGG sound between 1970 and 1972, 1975 and 1976 and for the reunion album Present in 2005 - partly through his innovative use of effects, but his flute is also sublime, floating in the calm before the inevitable full-on VdGG maelstrom.

 Jimmy Hastings deserves a special mention.
-He was the go-to flautist for a wide variety of Canterbury bands, most notably Caravan (where brother Pye plays guitar) but he also contributed to material as diverse as Bryan Ferry’s solo work and Chris Squire’s Fish out of Water.
-It’s the Canterbury connections that run the deepest, adding to the jazz feel of the genre and making important contributions to Hatfield and the North and National Health albums.
+He was the go-to flautist for a wide variety of the so-called ‘Canterbury’ bands, most notably Caravan (where brother Pye plays guitar) but he also contributed to material as diverse as Bryan Ferry’s solo work and Chris Squire’s Fish out of Water.
+It’s his Canterbury connections that run the deepest, adding to the jazz feel of the genre and making important contributions to Hatfield and the North and National Health albums.
 Canterbury alumni Gong have also utilised sax/flute, originally played by Didier Malherbe and more recently by Theo Travis.
-Travis has recorded with Robert Fripp and is currently part of Steven Wilson’s (solo material) band.
+Travis has recorded with Robert Fripp and has recorded and toured with Steven Wilson.

-The idea of the ‘guest’ flautist in a band spreads to Steve Hackett who has utilised the talents of both his brother John and, more recently, Rob Townsend.
-Flute is required for covering some of the early Genesis material but Hackett’s solo work, from Voyage of the Acolyte (1975) to Momentum (1988) with the exceptions of Highly Strung (1983) and Till We Have Faces (1984) all feature flute.
+The idea of the ‘guest’ flautist in a band spreads to Steve Hackett who has utilised the talents of both his brother John and more recently Rob Townsend, though Townsend’s contribution has widened significantly from flute and saxophone to include keyboards and percussion on recent Steve Hackett tours.
+Flute is required for covering some of the early Genesis material but Hackett’s solo work from Voyage of the Acolyte (1975) to Momentum (1988) all feature flute, with the exceptions of Highly Strung (1983) and Till We Have Faces (1984).